 The Bank of South Sudan will also continue to engage, from time to time, in foreign exchange intervention to inject or withdraw liquidity from the economy and to stabilize the market in the event of excess volatility.
 Participation of the Bank in this market will be determined by the need to build-up its foreign exchange reserves in line with the set targets.
-The Bank endeavors, over the short and medium term, to reach the level of foreign reserves equivalent to Four Months of imports cover in line with the EAC convergence criteria on the minimum reserve levels.
+The Bank endeavors, over the short and medium term, to reach the level of foreign reserves equivalent to Four and a Half (4.5) Months of imports cover as required by the EAC convergence criteria on the minimum reserve levels.